Evolved Gas Analysis (EGA) – Identification of gases emitted by materials

 Used in many industrial sectors, this technique is a key tool for quality control, regulatory compliance and formulation optimization.

-How does EGA Analysis work?
+How does the EGA Analysis work?

 2. Collection and transfer of emitted gases – Volatile compounds are captured and directed to an analysis system.